vuejs/v2.vuejs.org/src/v2/guide/list.md

 ## Maintaining State

 When Vue is updating a list of elements rendered with `v-for`, by default it uses an "in-place patch" strategy.
-If the order of the data items has changed, instead of moving the DOM elements to match the order of the items, Vue will patch each element in-place and make sure it reflects what should be rendered at that particular index.
-This is similar to the behavior of `track-by="$index"` in Vue 1.x.
+If the order of the data items has changed, instead of moving the DOM elements to match the order of the items, Vue patches each element _in-place_ and ensures that the element reflects what should be rendered at that particular index.
+(This is similar to the behavior of `track-by="$index"` in Vue 1.x.)

 This default mode is efficient, but **only suitable when your list render output does not rely on child component state or temporary DOM state (e.g. form input values)**.